UKHO/docs/docs/quality-assurance/principles-of-safety-assurance.md

 So the first question is what is safety in relation to UKHO products:

 * An error in a product that could potentially impact the safety of the mariner
-* A delay to the mariner that could potentially impact the safety of the mariner
+* A delay that could potentially impact the safety of the mariner

 # Some general principles